-Homework will be given weekly to prepare you for the mid-terms and final examination.
+When and if homework is assigned it is intended to assist in preparing you for the mid-terms and final examination.
 Late homework will NOT be accepted after the due date.

-Regular class attendance if important directly because homework and class participation will count toward your grade, and indirectly in that class lectures will contain material that you will be responsible for, but that may not be covered in the text.
-Thus it is highly recommended that you attend class on a regular and consistent basis.
+Regular class attendance if important directly because homework will count toward your grade, and indirectly in that class lectures will contain material that you will be responsible for, but that may not be covered in the text.
+Thus, it is highly recommended that you attend class on a regular and consistent basis.